Denmark Hill railway station

+Denmark Hill is an interchange station between the Windrush line of the London Overground and National Rail services on the Catford loop line, located in Denmark Hill in South London.
+It is 4 mi 22 chain down the line from London Victoria.
+The station is located in London fare zone 2 and is managed by Thameslink.
+The station receives services operated by Southeastern and Thameslink in addition to the London Overground.

 History

 The station was built between 1864 and 1866.
 Its design by Charles Henry Driver is in the Italianate style, with an extremely decorative frontage and French pavilion roofs.

 In 1920 the waiting room was used by The Mystical Church of the Comforter, founded by Elizabeth Mary Eagle Skinner, who was known as "The Messenger".
 The waiting room was transformed by an altar, painted white and surrounded by the seven colours of the rainbow.
 The Nottingham Evening Post for 17 June 1926 reported that babies were baptised, funeral services were read and even a marriage was solemnised.
 The porters and clerks of the railway company often worked to the accompaniment of hymns sung by the congregation.
 The church is believed to have ceased to function after the death of Skinner in November 1929.

-By the late 1970s the building had been neglected.
-In March 1980, arsonists broke into the booking hall and the resulting fire destroyed the roof.
+By the late 1970s, the structure had fallen into disrepair.
+Arsonists burst into the booking hall in March 1980, and the ensuing fire damaged the roof.
 Initial work by British Rail engineers to make the building safe by demolishing parts of the remaining building triggered a protest campaign by the Camberwell Society.
 Following a joint initiative between them, the Southwark Environment Trust and the British Rail Director of the Environment, Bernard Kaukas, the building was restored in 1985.

 The project included the addition of a public house, initially called the Phoenix and Firkin to commemorate the fire, then called O'Neills and now the Phoenix.
 The building was given a Civic Trust award in 2009.

 In the period 2011–2013 the station underwent a redesign with the construction of a new ticket office with access from Champion Park, new walkways and lifts to the platforms.

 In September 2021, a second entrance opened on the north-eastern side of the station.